Skip to main contentSkip to footer

 BACKGROUND IMAGE FOR PANEL

-• Flexible Learning: Choose between full-time or part-time learning offered in manageable blocks or take a single module, allowing you to balance your education with family and professional commitments.
+• Flexible Learning – choose between full-time or part-time study offered in manageable blocks or as single modules, allowing you to balance your education with family and professional commitments.

 Watch our video below with staff and students to find out more about our Global Health course.

-The degree combines four compulsory core modules with a variety of optional modules, allowing you to focus on areas relevant to your work and professional interests.
+The MSc degree combines compulsory core modules with a variety of optional modules, allowing you to select topics relevant to your work and professional interests.

-The course also allows students who do not have enough time to complete the full MSc to enrol on our PGDip in Global Health, PGCert in Global Health or individual modules.
+We also offer a PGDip or PGCert in Global Health and our modules can be taken individually as single modules.
 Credits earned can be used in the future towards completing the full MSc.

 Key areas of study